 At the time when the insurance window was triggered, IDA countries accounted for 0.62% (4,653 cases) of reported COVID-19 cases globally.

-On April 27, 2020, the Steering Body of the PEF announced the allocation of US$195.84 million to 64 of the world’s poorest countries with reported cases of COVID-19, with special attention given to areas with the most vulnerable populations, especially in fragile and conflict-affected countries.
+On April 27, 2020, the Steering Body of the PEF allocated US$195.84 million to 64 of the world’s poorest countries with reported cases of COVID-19, with special attention given to areas with the most vulnerable populations, especially in fragile and conflict-affected countries.

-As of July 27, 2020, $146.5 million of the $195.84 million COVID-19 insurance payout has been transferred to support COVID-19 responses in 48 countries.
+As of September 30, 2020, the entire $195.84 million COVID-19 insurance payout has been transferred to support COVID-19 responses in 64 countries.
 The funds provide additional financial support to these countries in their COVID-19 response, including essential and critical lifesaving medical equipment and personal protective equipment.

 FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE PEF